 Classroom safety is important for any educator, but you need the right tools to get you there.
 Follow this classroom safety checklist to ensure you have the right first aid equipment on hand:

 First aid kit

-Whether the kids are running around at recess or working diligently in wood shop, cuts, scrapes and open wounds are commonly experienced in educational institutions.
-Teachers should always have a fully-stocked first aid kit on hand to quickly patch up wounds, stop bleeding and prevent infection.
+Whether the kids are running around at recess or working diligently in a wood shop, cuts, scrapes, and open wounds are commonly experienced in educational institutions.
+Teachers should always have a fully-stocked first aid kit on hand to quickly patch up wounds, stop bleeding, and prevent infection.

 Signs and posters

 In medical emergencies, time is of the essence.
 Therefore, seconds-saving tools can be just as important as the actual medical equipment.
 One way to save time is to have signs directing people to first aid supplies.
 Make sure students and other staff members know where you keep your first aid kit by posting a helpful sign above its location.
 Even if time won't make a life-or-death difference, such as when a substitute teacher is just looking for a way to patch up a student's minor cut, it's still important that they can easily locate the first aid kit.